Walter Bagehot: Legacy

 Collections of Bagehot's literary, political, and economic essays were published after his death.
 Their subjects ranged from Shakespeare and Disraeli to the price of silver.
 Every year, the British Political Studies Association awards the Walter Bagehot Prize for the best dissertation in the field of government and public administration.

 Bagehot's collected works were issued in a set of 15 volumes, published by The Economist between 1965 and 1986, and edited by Norman St. John-Stevas.

 Minor planet 2901 Bagehot, discovered by Luboš Kohoutek, is named in his honour.

 The Economist carries a weekly current affairs commentary entitled "Bagehot", which is named in his honour and is described as "an analysis of British life and politics, in the tradition of Walter Bagehot".

 As of January 2022, the column has been written by Duncan Robinson, political editor of the publication.

+Commemoration in Langport

+The Langport and District History Society commemorates Langport's most famous citizen.
+As well as a section of its website dedicated to Bagehot, and a new book in 2026 to commemorate the bicentenary of Bagehot's birth, the Society has undertaken a series of projects in the town.
+These include successfully requesting Langport Town Council to rename the Town Garden in Bagehot's memory in 2012; restoring the 1916 stone plaque above Bagehot's birthplace, Bank Chambers in Cheapside, and installing a series of three illustrated Interpretation Boards on key sites in the town.
+They are Walter Bagehot: a Langport man, and international figure (Walter Bagehot Town Garden, 2013); The Bagehots and the Stuckeys: two notable Langport families (All Saints' Churchyard, 2024), Great Bow Wharf: Langport’s commercial hub (Great Bow Wharf, 2025).